theGnostickeymaker/tgk-site-v3/src/pillars/the-teachings/the-afterlife/series-1/ancient-egypt/part-1/index.md

   <p>The true title was <em>Ra nu peret em heru,</em> <strong>The Book of Coming Forth by Day</strong>.
 Because the goal was not rest.
 It was return.
 Awakening. <strong>Emergence into eternal light</strong>.</p>

-  <p>Copied onto papyrus and buried with the deceased, each page was a spiritual GPS, charting paths through the Du&rdquo;st, invoking protective deities, listing the 42 Confessions, and providing names of gates and guardians.</p>
+  <p>Copied onto papyrus and buried with the deceased, each page was a spiritual GPS, charting paths through the Du&rsquo;st, invoking protective deities, listing the 42 Confessions, and providing names of gates and guardians.</p>

   <p>Spell 125 became the centrepiece, the judgement scene, the weighing of the heart, the soul&rsquo;s declaration of innocence.
 But other spells addressed every stage of the journey: how to breathe, speak, walk, transform into animals, summon boats, avoid serpents, pass fire-lakes, and <strong>become a star</strong>.</p>